Mogli12/VehicleControlAddon/README.md

 * Post!
 The!
 Log! to [Gist](https://gist.github.com/) or [PasteBin](http://pastebin.com/)

 From today on I will close all new issues without the above information!

-## Status
-I tried to publish version 0.0.3.1 on Modhub but I got it back for review.
-The automatic camera reversal if one switches the driving direction seems to be too disturbing.

-To overcome some of the problems I renamed the mod.
-The last verion of FS19_KeyboardSteer is available in branch 'keyboardSteerMogli'.
-The new name is FS19_VehicleControlAddon.
-I will update the rest of the texts in time.

-Multiplayer is not supported anymore due to strange problems on the Dedi server.
-There are no errrors in the log but some cannot drive anymore after sleeping.
-Since this is a show stopper for publishing on ModHub this means the project is dead!

 ## Motivation
 Although I have a steering wheel, but almost always play with the keyboard.
 On winding roads, I am again and again landed in the ditch in front of nights or power poles.